 The Art Institute of Chicago: A truly world class art museum containing a wide variety of collections.
 One of Chicago's must see attractions and one of the best things to do in city.
 It has works of African, Asian, American, European, Ancient and contemporary artists.
 It is best known for it's extensive collection of Impressionist and Post Impressionist works.
 It includes works by such masters as Chagall, Monet, Picasso and Renoir.
 The Art Institute also contains many great American paintings including possibly the two most famous, Grant Wood's American Gothic and Edward Hopper's NightHawks.
 The new wing greatly expands the art on display and is contained in a wonderful new building.
 The new wing's modern collection is not to everyone taste.
-Hours are 10:30-5 and admission is $18, children $12.
+Hours are 10:30-5 and admission is $23, children under 14 free.
 There are occasional free days, and if you show up late in the day they may let you in for a reduced admission.

 Shedd Aquarium: One of the largest and best aquariums in the world.
 The main attractions are: the Oceanarium which contains dolphins and Beluga Whales, Amazon Rising with it's wide variety of fish, turtles, frogs and reptiles, and the Wild Reef which has both small and large exhibits containing tiny fish all the way up to sharks.
 There are also many other smaller rooms with fish from all over the world.
 The aquarium is open 9-5 weekdays and 9-6 weekends.
 Admission is $8 for adults and $6 for children and there is an extra charge for the oceanarium and other attractions.
 Lines are very long in the summer so arrive early or skip the line by buying one of tourist cards such as the Chicago City Pass. www.sheddaquarium.org